Pers8/obsidian-files/IB/English.md

 6. Examine visual elements if applicable
 If analysing visual texts, pay attention to the visual elements such as images, colors, layout and design.
 These can come with cultural meanings and messages.

-7. Evaluate stereotypes and v
+7. Evaluate stereotypes and bias
+Assess whether the text perpetuate stereotypes and biases